 Homemade Solar Panels

-This shows a simple demonstration of how a homemade solar panel can be used to show the photoelectric effect.
+This shows a simple demonstration of how a homemade solar panel can be used to show the photoelectric effect making electricity from light.
 Making a solar panel this way would be no where near good enough to generate useful free energy for powering a home, but it great for demonstrating scientific principles.

 One sheet of copper is given a coating of cupric oxide as this semiconductor will convert sunlight into electricity.
 To do this a copper sheet is heated over a hob for around 30 minuets.
 When the sheet has turned black it is allowed to cool.
 As it cools down the black copper oxide will start to crack up and come off. this is because the materials underneath are contracting at a different rate. it is usually necessary to finish removing some of the black copper oxide by hand.